 During fall and spring semesters, mid-semester and final grades are submitted through the STAR grade entry system each semester.
 Instructors submit a mid-semester grade for all students in an undergraduate course.
-These grades are used for counseling in support of student success, are not recorded on the student's official transcript, and disappear from the institution's record system after the semester is completed.
+These grades are used for counseling in support of student success, are not recorded on the student's official transcript.
 A student having an error in a grade received or a grade omitted should contact the instructor immediately.